godotengine/godot-docs/classes/class_dynamicfont.rst

 Description
 -----------

 DynamicFont renders vector font files (such as TTF or OTF) dynamically at runtime instead of using a prerendered texture atlas like :ref:`BitmapFont<class_BitmapFont>`.
 This trades the faster loading time of :ref:`BitmapFont<class_BitmapFont>`\ s for the ability to change font parameters like size and spacing during runtime. :ref:`DynamicFontData<class_DynamicFontData>` is used for referencing the font file paths.
+DynamicFont also supports defining one or more fallbacks fonts, which will be used when displaying a character not supported by the main font.

+DynamicFont uses the `FreeType <https://www.freetype.org/>`_ library for rasterization.

 ::